 The Dutch defensive midfielder was the kind of aggressive, no-nonsense tackler that attacking players hated to come up against, using whatever body part it took to stop the opposition.
 In 2007 he was even caught pinching a Stuttgart player between the legs while playing for Bayern Munich.
 Fittingly, he was red carded in his final game for PSV Eindhoven in 2013

 Scott Brown might just be the most joyfully shithouse player of all time.
-The Celtic midfielder is not the most technically proficient of footballers,and for years it seemed as if he was a hindrance to his side’s cause rather than an asset.
-But these days he has found his role within the team, winding up the opposition with ease until one of them loses their cool.
+The former Celtic midfielder is not the most technically proficient of footballers, and for years it seemed as if he was a hindrance to his side’s cause rather than an asset.
+But he eventually found his role within the team; winding up the opposition with ease until one of them loses their cool.

-Up until this season, Lee Cattermole had more red cards than goals, but the Sunderland midfielder can’t erase his reputation for ill-discipline.
-Cattermole is a yellow card magnet, earning 13 in the current League One campaign alone.
-It’s actually debatable whether he is a proper shithouse, or just a really stupid player who can’t help making rash tackles.
+For a long time, Lee Cattermole had more red cards than goals with the former Sunderland midfielder’s reputation for ill discipline proceeding him throughout his playing days.
+Cattermole was a yellow card magnet, picking up 77 during his career.
+It’s actually debatable whether he is a proper shithouse, or just a really stupid player who couldn’t help making rash tackles.

 Few Premier League players have been as disliked in the past 20 years as one Joseph Barton has been.
 There are so many examples we could dredge up, but there are only two we need to: his stubbing of a cigarette in a teammate’s eye and getting a 12 match ban for outright assaulting Manchester City players on a dramatic finale for the 2012 season.
 Barton’s career was effectively ended by an 18 month ban, later reduced to 13, for betting in 2017.